Diet & Weight Loss

 Switch out processed soy

 Soy contains compounds that are chemically similar to estrogens and have estrogen-like effects, including bloating and weight gain.
 You should reduce the amount of processed, unfermented soy (the kind found in soy milk and soy cheese) that you consume.
 However, eating small amounts of unprocessed fermented soy such as miso, natto, and tempeh is okay, says Dr. Chutkan.
 If you’re lactose intolerant and rely on soy milk as your dairy substitute, substitute almond milk, coconut milk, or rice milk instead.
+Take a look at the foods gastrointestinal doctors try to avoid.

 Respect your body’s rhythms

 Your body follows its own cycle, and that goes for your digestive system, too.
 Like your brain, your stomach is more active during the day and quieter at night.
 This means that the later you consume a big meal, the slower your GI tract digests it.
 Also, the later in the day it is, the less likely you are to be up and on your feet, allowing gravity to assist in moving your system.
 So shrink your meal sizes as the day goes on.
 If you want to go out to eat, go for lunch or brunch.
 Added bonus: These meals are usually cheaper than dinner, so you’ll save money.
-Here's how eating late at night can make you fat.

 Fill up on fiber (the right way)

 You probably don’t need to be told that a high-fiber diet is good for you.
 But what you should know is that supersize servings of fiber can sometimes block your digestive system.
 This is more likely to occur if your stomach and intestines are unaccustomed to such a diet or if you’re not consuming enough water to flush out your GI tract.
 To avoid these effects, always drink plenty of water with your meals; try to ingest your fiber earlier in the day, when your stomach is most active; space it out so you don’t eat all your fiber in one meal; and take a vigorous walk after you eating to trigger peristalsis, the natural movement of your gut muscles.
+These are the 13 best foods to eat that fight the bloat.

 Eat measured amounts of meat